sieteunoseis/betterbat-public-release/README.md

 ![Screenshot: Better BAT auto-fix](https://github.com/sieteunoseis/betterbat-public-releases/blob/master/images/auto-fix.png)

-Better BAT has a built in auto-fix feature to help engineers fix missing or misconfigurations.
-Currently Auto-Fix will help solve the following:
+Better BAT has a built in auto-fix feature to help engineers fix missing/misconfiguration of certain fields.
+Currently Auto-Fix will help solve the following fields:

 * **Phone Button Template**
   * Auto-Fix will analyze the number of lines and speed dials configured on each device.
 It will then try to select the best phone template that matches the configuration.
 (Note: Auto-Fix will only select phone templates that match the exact phone model)